 I would say to get started.
 This is one career where you don’t need permission from anyone.
 If you’re not sure of where to write first, starting a blog gives you an automatic portfolio where you can express yourself and post your work.

-I know you have a writing course out there, can you tell folks exactly what it’s about?
+I know you have a writing course out there.
+Can you tell folks precisely what it’s about?

 My writing course is EarnMoreWriting.com.
 It’s a beginner course for online freelancers who want to earn a living writing content on the web.
-I have a free webinar people can check out on the home page, and that can help people learn more about it.
+I have a free webinar people can check out on the home page, which can help people learn more about it.

 How can people get in contact with you?